zekkxx/giddy-app/README.md

 # project2
-The Project 2 repo for Team Defenderd from the 2019 Spring Cour of the UofM Programming Bootcamp
+The Project 2 repo for Team Defenders from the 2019 Spring Cour of the UofM Programming Bootcamp